 Next, Paul illustrates the different functions.
 My translation is the barebone version, closest to Greek.
 “Whether” could be translated as “if.”
 Example: “If showing mercy, with cheerfulness.”

 Paul expects us, I am sure, to carry on the idea of “in proportion to [his] faith” into the rest of the list.
 So “whether service, in service” could be rendered “whether service, in service in proportion to faith.”
 “His” (“his faith”) is not in the original, but some translations supply it to make better sense.
 Or they make it personal and put in “you” or “your.”

 So what does “proportion to faith” mean?
 It cannot mean to build a huge and impenetrable wall around a gift, as if someone who exhibits the gift of service can never show the gift of giving.
+The gifts interpenetrate and relate to each other.
 So what does it mean?
 It probably signifies that God tailor-makes and channels faith for each gift and doer of the gift, with different nuances.
 So someone who shows mercy with cheerfulness must receive a special gift that a prophetic gift does not have completely, while the prophetic gift has nuances that the other gifts don’t have.
 “Proportionate faith” is the faith that is needed at the right time, at the right time, and in the way, for each individual gift.

 Further, Paul expects us to carry forward the idea of grace.
 So “whether in teaching, in teaching” could be rendered “whether in teaching, with the grace given by God for teaching.”